Flat 50% OFF - Limited Time Only!

 s_blog-post

-Accounting Methods under the Income Tax Act: The Rule Book for Recording Income
+Accounting Methods Under the Income Tax Act: The Rule Book for Your Business Finances

 Income Heads and Recording Methods: Untangling the Income Tax Tangle

-1. Salaries: This includes your regular wages, bonuses, and any allowances received from your employer.
-The Income Tax Act mandates the use of the accrual accounting method for salaries.
-This means you record your salary income when it's earned, irrespective of when you receive it in your bank account.
+Your regular wages, bonuses, and allowances fall under this category.
+The Income Tax Act requires the use of the accrual accounting method for salary income.
+This means you must record your salary when it's earned, not when you actually receive the payment.

-3. Capital Gains: Profits earned from selling capital assets like property, stocks, or shares are classified as capital gains.
-The Income Tax Act prescribes specific rules for calculating capital gains tax, and the recording method depends on the type of asset and holding period.
+When you sell assets like property, stocks, or shares, the profits are considered capital gains.
+The rules for calculating capital gains tax can be complex, and the accounting method used depends on the type of asset and how long it was held.

-Cash Accounting vs. Accrual Accounting: Unveiling the Two Pillars of Business Accounting
+Cash Accounting vs. Accrual Accounting: The Two Pillars of Business Accounting

-You provide a service to a client in January, but they don't pay you until February.
-Under cash accounting, you record the income in February when you receive the payment.
-You purchase office supplies in March but don't pay the vendor until April.
-In cash accounting, you record the expense in April when you make the payment.
+• You provide a service to a client in January, but they don’t pay you until February.
+Under cash accounting, you’ll record the income in February when you receive the payment.

 Accrual Accounting: A Broader Picture

-• You provide a service to a client in January, but they don't pay you until February.
-Under accrual accounting, you record the income in January when you earn it, even though you haven't received the payment yet.
+• You provide a service to a client in January, but they don’t pay you until February.
+Under accrual accounting, you’ll record the income in January when it’s earned, not when the payment is received.

-• You purchase office supplies in March but don't pay the vendor until April.
-In accrual accounting, you record the expense in March when you incur the debt, not when you make the payment.
+• You buy office supplies in March but pay in April.
+Under accrual accounting, you’ll record the expense in March when you incur the cost.

-Here's a table summarizing the key differences between cash and accrual accounting:
+Here’s a quick table to summarize the key differences between cash and accrual accounting:

 FeatureCash AccountingAccrual Accounting